 Renee is building the back-office supports that help the VOLTS network of cooperatives thrive, overseeing the finance, IT, admin, and compliance committees.
 As a founding member of ChiFresh Kitchen, she oversees purchasing, receiving, and food preparation, drawing on over a decade of experience in professional kitchens to ensure operational excellence and quality control.

-Amanda co-designs and develops the back office services for the cooperative ecosystem.
+Amanda co-designs and develops operational systems for the cooperative ecosystem.
 They have a background in education, operations, and data management.
 They previously worked as an Inclusion Teacher and Administrative Assistant for the Bayonne Board of Education, where they supported student learning, program evaluation, and data-driven decision-making.
 They now apply their skills to support the growth and development of worker and housing cooperatives by building systems and infrastructure.

 LaCreshia leads VOLTS’ member support programs, connecting cooperative members to financial assistance, mental health supports, and community resources.
 A lifelong Chicagoan and experienced organizer, she has led successful campaigns for police accountability and for Juneteenth to become an official city holiday.
 LaCreshia’s work bridges community wellness, healing justice, and cooperative development, ensuring that care remains central to the work.